24 Jan 2017

 Ben is currently the Special Interest Group leader for Technology in the NSW Young Lawyers Society and provides reports on technology law to the Communications, Entertainment and Technology Committee.

-Ben is working towards registration as an Australian Patent Attorney and is located in the Sydney office of FB Rice.
+Ben is a registered Australian and New Zealand Patent Attorney and is located in the Sydney office of FB Rice.

 - Bachelor of Engineering (Software Engineering)(Hons I), University of New South Wales